Dilsv/fork-yeah/README.md

 ### Sign Up

-Sign Up is a feature of the Tick It site this will give users the ability to create an account and get involved in the site and use its features.
+Sign Up is a feature of the Fork Yeah site this will give users the ability to create an account and get involved in the site and use its features.

 <details>
 <summary>Sign Up image</summary>